adonaydem/battle-of-nets/README.md

 - **VGG19** retained **99.46%** of its original accuracy while achieving a **2.168x speedup**.
 - **ResNet20** held **99.74%** accuracy but only improved speed by **1.2768x**.

 With a stronger performance boost, **VGG19** leads as the first challenge winner in *Battle of Nets*.
+It's crucial to note that ResNet20 still is faster but less affected by quantization.

 ---